HaikuArchives/SuperPrefs/To-Do.md

 ## SuperPrefs To-Do

-Make English by default if no Localization.
-[DONE] ✅
+Make English by default if no Localization [DONE] ✅

-Remove obsolete code.
-[DONE] ✅
+Remove obsolete code [DONE] ✅

 Replace all IconView with **BButton** [DONE] ✅